Check you've got the right amount of holiday pay

 You should be paid what you normally earn.

-This might apply to you if you’re on a zero hours contract.
+This might apply to you if, for example, you’re a zero hours worker or you only work during school terms.

 Add together your pay for the previous 52 weeks - including any overtime, commission or bonuses you got during that time.
 Then divide that by 52 to get your weekly average pay.